UltipaDocs

 FILTER vs. MATCH WHERE

-The FILTER statement and the WHERE clause are both used to apply conditions in queries, but they differ in when and how they are evaluated.
+The FILTER statement and the WHERE clause are both used to apply filtering conditions in queries, but they differ in when and how they are evaluated.

 The WHERE is a clause that can only be used with the MATCH statement.
 It can appear inside node or edge patterns, or directly after the list of path patterns, and is evaluated as part of the graph pattern matching process.